lockettnb/6502_logic_analyzer/Readme.md

     a018  8d 03 f8  STA $f803
     f803- 04

-PS... the code is from the first Meet-Me Conference Bridge which was developed by NBTel on an Ohio Scientific computer.
+PS... this assembler code is from the first Meet-Me Conference Bridge which was developed by NBTel on an Ohio Scientific computer.